On hyperbolic rational maps with finitely connected Fatou sets: Cycles of rescaling limits

 while keeping the others the same.
-In this way, we introduced two exposed critical points $0_{X_3}, 1_{X_3}$ with multiplicity $k-1$.
-It is easy to verify that the modified tree mapping scheme is again hyperbolic and post-critically finite, and has degree $2+k$.
+In this way, we introduce two exposed critical points $0_{X_3}, 1_{X_3}$ with multiplicity $k-1$.
+It is easy to verify that the modified tree mapping scheme is again post-critically finite hyperbolic, and the corresponding rational map has degree $2+k$.
 Now a similar construction gives a sequence $h_n$ of any degree $d\geq 3$ with infinitely many dynamically independent cycles of non-monomial rescaling limits. \end{proof}